osmhpi/stallgov-docs/Evaluation.md

 ## Memutil Evaluation & Comparison
 Our goal for memutil is to reduce total energy consumed by a given workload.
 The execution time of the workload is currently not our priority.
-Our target platform is a modern laptop that runs on battery power.
+Our target platform is a contemporary laptop that runs on battery power.
 Therefore saving battery power is more important than execution time.
-Typical workloads, like compiling code or running tests can be done in the background, whilst the device is still in normal when the device is on battery power the workloads don't need to complete as fast as possible.
+Typical workloads, like compiling code or running tests can be done in the background, whilst the device is still in normal use.
+When the device is on battery power the workloads don't need to complete as fast as possible.
-From our perspective it is more important that the device can stay operational for a longer period of time.
+From our perspective it is more important that the device can stay operational for a longer period of time, not how fast the workloads run.
 For this reason, we measure the total energy consumed by a given workload in Joules.

 To gain a broader picture of the workloads energy consumption characteristics, we run each workload at different frequencies and with the schedutil, as well as memutil governors.